seamless-protocol/leverage-tokens/docs/src/src/interfaces/ILendingAdapter.sol/interface.ILendingAdapter.md

 ### getCollateralInDebtAsset

-Returns total collateral of the position held by the lending adapter denominated in debt asset
+Returns the total collateral of the position held by the lending adapter denominated in the debt asset

 ```solidity